 Children will investigate differences between light and dark, looking at how light passes through different materials and making observations of changing shadows.
-Children will have the opportunity to make flapjacks, star biscuits and 'Moon' rock cakes.
+Children will have the opportunity to make flapjacks, star biscuits and 'Moon' rock cakes to observe how materials change.
 They will consider different sources of light; look at how the Earth orbits the Sun and learn key facts and information about the Solar System.
 Children will be encouraged to ask questions using 'how' and why' about the world around them and beyond.
-They will learn about what astronauts need to survive in space and locate key world location linked to space on a world map.
+They will learn about what astronauts need to survive in space and locate key world locations linked to space on a world map.